 There have been several clustering methods proposed for DTI curves.
 All of them are adaptations of some of the well-known clustering methods including fuzzy c-means (a variation of k-means) [5], agglomerative hierarchical clustering [6,7], and spectral clustering [8,9].
 An evaluation of the most popular fiber clustering of algorithms can be found in [4].
 While we are not aware of any coherence measure specific to DTI integral curves (or 3D curves of any origin, for that matter), we found stability (or confidence) argument for cluster analysis in statistics to be common [10,11,12] and often used to compare and validate clustering methods.
-In this context, our notion of stability can be seen as an internal geometric index primarily aiming to quantify the quality of hypothesized individual clusters.
+In this context, our notion of stability can be seen as an "internal" geometric index primarily aiming to quantify the quality of hypothesized individual clusters.

 Fig. 1.
-Illustration: the cluster is sliced using the arc length ratio $\alpha=0.2$.
-Crosses (black): points on the curve corresponding to the arc length parameter αS_i .
+Illustration: the cluster is sliced at arclength 0.2.
+Crosses (black): points on the curve corresponding to the arclength.
 Circles (red): projections on the slicing plane.
-The bottom-right legend shows the embedding of the curves in the axis-aligned plane of the current slice.
+The bottom-right legend shows an embedding of the curves in the axis-aligned plane in according to the current slice.